What is the latest version of Windows 10? Check the version you have

 • Enterprise LTSC - the long-term servicing channel of Windows 10 Enterprise, released once every two or three years.
 It is supported with security updates for ten years after each new version.

-• Education - it initially had the same features as Windows 10 Enterprise and was designed for academic organizations.
+• Education - initially had the same features as Windows 10 Enterprise and was designed for academic organizations.
 Since the Fall Creators Update, its feature set has been lowered.

 • Pro Education - a special edition of Windows 10 for the educational sector.
 It includes a “Set Up School PCs” app that allows provisioning settings using a USB flash drive.
 It does not have Cortana, Microsoft Store suggestions, or Windows Spotlight.